NMSSI Course Catalog 2023

 Through a collaborative teaching and learning structure, all course participants will learn about geology, geoscience education, group dynamics, and more about themselves.
 The course will follow a route through Nebraska, Wyoming, and South Dakota and will expose you to scientific principles and practices through discovery- and inquiry-based learning.
 You will observe and study a variety of natural phenomena (with a focus on Earth processes and geological history).
 You will utilize science process skills to include: documentation, classification, question formulation, development of hypotheses and models, debating interpretations, and developing higher-level questions, etc. Evening discussions will be conducted around the campfire where we will explore effective teaching practices.
 You will work to develop tools and techniques to teach others what you have learned.
 You will collaborate with your peers to evaluate, compare, criticize and adjust your work.
 At the end of the course we will visit a site where you will engage in an authentic geologic exercise and apply the skills you have learned over the previous 10 days to construct a geologic history for the region.
 A video about the course provides information and testimonials from former participants, watch it here (may not work in Google Chrome).

 Department consent will be required to register; e-mail dharwood1@unl.edu.
 All costs for food, accommodation, and transport are provided at no cost.
+This field course involves tent camping and moderate hiking, so participants should be in good physical condition.

 PHYS 892 - Vectors in Introductory Physics